cecid/hermes-docs/docs/source/web_service_communication.rst

 Each element in the ``messageIds`` represents the message identifier of an ebMS message received by Hermes.

+Please note that a message is considered to be downloaded only when the message body has been downloaded by :ref:`ebms-2-0-receiver-ws` SOAP web service.
+If your application never calls :ref:`ebms-2-0-receiver-ws` SOAP web service to download the messages, the same set of message identifiers will always be retrieved.

 .. _ebms-2-0-list-message-rest:

 REST [1]_